dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

 ========

 In Open Dylan, all development work is done in terms of *projects*.
-Projects are the development environment and compiler’s way of representing Dylan libraries.
+Projects are the development environment and compiler's way of representing Dylan libraries.

 A project consists mainly of a list of the source files that define the